How to Stop Sensitive Teeth Pain Immediately

 • Vanilla Extract.
 Vanilla not only elevates the flavor of desserts but also doubles as a home remedy for sensitive teeth.
 It boasts of antiseptic and analgesic properties.
 A dab of it can be applied to the gums to relieve pain.

-• This orange-colored spice boasts anti-inflammatory properties, courtesy of the presence of the compound curcumin.
+• Turmeric.
+This orange-colored spice boasts anti-inflammatory properties, courtesy of the presence of the compound curcumin.
 It is linked with Ayurvedic medicine.
 It helps calm down inflammation and relieves pain.

 Create a thick paste using one teaspoon of turmeric with water, and massage it into your gums twice a day.
 You can also use freshly ground turmeric for better benefits.